BobGerman/TeamsProvisioning/Documentation/01-Overview.md

 1. Teams can be created using the Graph API, which provides a very nice [Create team](https://docs.microsoft.com/en-us/graph/api/team-put-teams) call that allows passing in almost every detail of a Team including channels, tabs, and applications. ([This call was in beta](https://docs.microsoft.com/en-us/graph/api/team-post?view=graph-rest-beta) at the time of this writing).
 This has the advantage that the JSON can be versioned and (at least partly) re-applied to Teams to update them.

-At the time of this writing, there are a number of caveats to cloning; these have been documented (along with work-arounds) by [Laura Kokkarinen]() in her excellent blog series [Cloning Teams and Configuring Tabs](https://laurakokkarinen.com/cloning-teams-and-configuring-tabs-via-microsoft-graph-prelude/).
+At the time of this writing, there are a number of caveats to cloning; these have been documented (along with work-arounds) by [Laura Kokkarinen](https://laurakokkarinen.com/) in her excellent blog series [Cloning Teams and Configuring Tabs](https://laurakokkarinen.com/cloning-teams-and-configuring-tabs-via-microsoft-graph-prelude/).
 This project doesn't include the work-arounds, and may be of limited use for cloning until the work-arounds are added or made unnecessary through product improvements.

 Instead, the approach of this project - at least initially - is to make it easy to create new Teams via the Graph API, and specifically to do that using a workflow tool such as Microsoft Flow or Azure Logic Apps.

 ## Teams Templates

-Some of the documentation refers to the "master" Team that is cloned as a "template."
+Some people call the "master" Team that is meant for cloning a "template."
 There are also some [built-in templates for education, retail, and healthcare](https://developer.microsoft.com/en-us/office/blogs/deliver-a-consistent-repeatable-microsoft-teams-experience-with-the-launch-of-templates/); these are available out of the box.

 I like to think of the Create Team call's [lovely JSON structure](https://docs.microsoft.com/en-us/graph/api/team-post?view=graph-rest-beta#request-2) as a template too, even though the documentation calls it a "team object" or "[team resource type](https://docs.microsoft.com/en-us/graph/api/resources/team?view=graph-rest-beta)."
 In this solution, this same JSON is stored in files in a SharePoint library.